-Vilnius, the capital city of Lithuania, is what every traveler’s dreams are made of.
+Vilnius, the capital city of Lithuania, is what every traveller’s dreams are made of.
 Nestled in the confluence of rivers Vilnia and Neris, the charming metro promises an unforgettable experience to anyone lucky enough to discover this hidden gem.

-There are many things to see in Vilnius. with 360 degrees of picturesque views, dotted with cultural charm and architectural marvels, it can be confusing to narrow down what to do in Vilnius - especially if you’re only staying for a short while.
-But don’t worry, we've listed down the must-dos, must-visits and must-eats to help you make the most out of your Vilnius adventure.
+There are many things to see in Vilnius, with 360 degrees of picturesque views, dotted with cultural charm and architectural marvels, it can be confusing to narrow down what to do in Vilnius – especially if you’re only staying for a short while.
+But don’t worry, we’ve listed down the must-dos, must-visits and must-eats to help you make the most out of your Vilnius adventure.

 IMPORTANT THINGS TO KNOW BEFORE YOU GO TO VILNIUS

-Here are a few things to remember and prepare before you head to Vilnius to make sure you will have the best time during your visit and make little mistake as possible.
+Here are a few things to remember and prepare before you head to Vilnius to make sure you will have the best time during your visit and make a little mistake as possible.

 Schengen visa policy